Skip to main content

 Ever feel like you have a million things on your mind?
 Not enough time in the day?
 Maybe you're exhausted but right when you can finally lay down to sleep, you are bombarded with thoughts.

-Ever enter a room then cannot remember why you went in there?
-So, is your mind FULL?
+Ask yourself if your mind is full.
 Research shows that people who spend a significant amount of time on future-thinking tend to have increased anxiety or stress.
 Similarly, those who tend to spend a significant amount of time thinking about the past tend to have lower moods, energy levels or motivation.
 Unfortunately, we cannot yet time travel to the past or future so much of this mental energy is unproductive.
 Enter mindfulness.

 What is mindfulness?